 Police Report Requests

-Requests for police reports (incident and accident) start with the Police Open Records request (PDF), which is available online or at the Police Department.
-You may bring the completed form to the Police Department, send it in by mail, fax, or email to the records department.
-The cost of a written open records report is $0.25 per page (most requests are less than $5 and the fee is payable at the time of pickup).
+Copies of police reports and other police records can be requested by completing the Open Records Request Form.
+The cost of a written open records report is $0.25 per page (most requests are less than $5 and the fee is payable at the time of pickup.

-For complete information on the Request for Open Records procedure, see the online Police Open Records request form.
+For complete information on the Request for Open Records procedure, see the Open Records Request Form.

 Parking permits may also be purchased during normal business hours or online.
 For more information, see our Parking page.